BAMresearch/aRTist-handbook/source/gui-detector.rst

 Characteristic
 --------------

-Detector type is used to select the type of detector you want to use in your simulation.
+Detector type is used to select the type of detector you want to use in your simulation (:numref:`guiparameterPdetectorCharacteristics`).
 You may choose between

 * different types of film (:class:`film D4`, :class:`film D5`, :class:`film D5 (Ir 192)`, :class:`film D7`, :class:`film IX100`, :class:`film IX50`, :class:`film IX80`)
 * two imaging plates (:class:`ST-VI Dynamix SK708`, :class:`UR-1 Dynamix SK 708`)